a beginner’s natural hair guide

 You will need to research what herbal powders will work best for your hair.
 However, below is a list of widely used herbs to get you started:

 – Henna: Created from a small flowering shrub; can be used to dye skin and hair naturally.
 It also helps to mend the hair cuticle by filling gaps along the hair shaft

 – Cassia Obovata: Termed neutral henna, cassia isn’t really henna at all.
 Similarly, it strengthens and makes hair shiny but without depositing color to the hair.

 – Shikakai: Strengthens the roots of the hair and helps to promote growth

 – Bhringraj: Stimulates hair growth

-– Rose: Stimulates the scalp leading to hair growth; also adds shine and volume to the hair
+– Rose: Stimulates the scalp leading to hair growth; also adds shine and volume

 – Hibiscus: Rejuvenates the hair to make it shiny and silky while also preventing premature greying

 – Amla: Known as Indian Gooseberry, Amla darkens hair, stimulates hair growth and adds shine

 – Brahmi: Strengthens hair follicles to prevent hair loss